nfprojects/nfengine/README.md

 nfEngine
 ========

 The main purpose of this project is to create an open-source, multi-platform, efficient and universal 3D game engine.
-At the moment the engine is in early development state and supports Windows platform only (with Direct3D 11 renderer).
+At the moment the engine is in early development state and is fully buildable on Windows platform only (with Direct3D 11 renderer).
 Detailed list of features can be found in a section below.

 Features
 --------